 I'm an RN in Minnesota.
-Former Art/Art History teacher (all ages) though I'm not good at painting (I'm starting to work on my painting skills again).
+Former Art/Art History teacher (all ages).
 Dog Mom.
 Grandma.
 Wildly inappropriate (at appropriate times).

 I will ALWAYS send on time.
 Period.
 If you don't receive, please let me know ASAP and I will make it right.